 We are pleased to announce that the University Library has taken out a subscription to Lloyd’s List.
-Everybody wishing to use it must individually register, which can only be done when you are on-campus.
+Everybody wishing to use it must individually register, which can only be done on-campus using a University computer.
 To do this, go to www.lloydslist.com/ll For first registration, go to 'login', then you should see a screen inviting you to 'click here to set up a new account'.
 Once registered you can login and use the service anywhere.
 If you have any questions about this resource, please contact Joy Caisley, the Law Librarian (e-mail firstname.lastname@example.org)

 Check our web pages for all you need to know about VPN(Virtual Private Networking) and passwords.